applitude/applitude-workshop/Solutions.md

 #Løsningsforslag <img align="right" src="http://www.applitude.no/static/img/banner.svg" height="45"></div>

+# Disclaimer
+You would most likely have to be googeling a bit to solve many of these tasks.
+In fact, we encourage you to.
+We'll be strolling around, happy to answer any questions you may have! :)

+We decided to have the set of tasks written in English, since we know some of you are international students.

 ### Oppgave 1a

 Here we have two different solutions.
 We could do this graphically in XCode which would probably be the easiest solution.
 In the right corner you have this navigation bar with some options to play with when you have selected the label in the storyboard file